 \subsection{The general Tverberg-Van Kampen-Flores problem}

-\begin{defin} (Cont.\ of Definition~\ref{def:r-embeddings}) We say that a simplicial complex $K$ is {\em globally $r$-non-embeddable in $\mathbb{R}^d$} (or globally $(r,d)$-non-embeddable) if there does not exist a map $f : \vert K\vert \rightarrow \mathbb{R}^d$ without global $r$-fold points.
-The general Tverberg-Van Kampen-Flores problem is to find interesting examples of globally $(r,d)$-non-embeddable complexes and to study (characterize) the class $TvKF(r,d)$ of all simplicial complexes which are globally $r$-non-embeddable in $\mathbb{R}^d$. \end{defin}
+\begin{defin} (Cont.\ of Definition~\ref{def:r-embeddings}) We say that a simplicial complex $K$ is {\em almost $r$-non-embeddable in $\mathbb{R}^d$} (or (almost) $(r,d)$-non-embeddable) if there does not exist a map $f : \vert K\vert \rightarrow \mathbb{R}^d$ without strong $r$-fold points.
+The general Tverberg-Van Kampen-Flores problem is to find interesting examples of almost $(r,d)$-non-embeddable complexes and to study (characterize) the class $TvKF(r,d)$ of all simplicial complexes which are almost $r$-non-embeddable in $\mathbb{R}^d$. \end{defin}

 The following theorem of G.~Schild illustrates the importance of $2$-unavoidable (self-dual) complexes for the instance $r=2$ of the general Tverberg-Van Kampen-Flores problem.
-In the special case when $K_i$ are Van Kampen-Flores complexes $\Delta^{n_i}_{2n_i+2}$ (Example~\ref{exam:vanKampen-Flores}) this result was proved by B.~Gr\"{u}nbaum, so Theorem~\ref{thm:Schild} is sometimes referred to as the Van Kampen-Flores-Gr\"{u}unbaum-Schild non-embedding theorem.
+In the special case when $K_i$ are Van Kampen-Flores complexes $\Delta^{n_i}_{2n_i+2}$ (Example~\ref{exam:vanKampen-Flores}) this result was proved by B.~Gr\"{u}nbaum, so Theorem~\ref{thm:Schild} is sometimes referred to as the Van Kampen-Flores-Gr\"{u}nbaum-Schild non-embedding theorem.
 Sergey Melikhov \cite{mel11} discovered an interesting connection of this result (and its relatives) with the so called {\em dichotomial cell complexes} (dichotomial spheres).

 \begin{theo}{\rm (G.~Schild \cite{sc93}, B.~Gr\"{u}nbaum \cite{gr69})} Let $K = K_1\ast\ldots\ast K_s$ where each $K_i$ is a self-dual subcomplex of the simplex $\Delta^{m_i-1} = \Delta([m_i])$ spanned by $m_i$ vertices.
 Then $K$ is not embeddable in $\mathbb{R}^d$ where,